Chart Color Schemes

 Macksville - Scotts Head is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Macksville - Scotts Head's dwelling structure, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Macksville - Scotts Head, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 88.8% houses and 11.2% other dwellings.
-Home ownership in Macksville - Scotts Head was 49.8%, with mortgaged dwellings at 26.9% and rented ones at 23.4%.
-The median monthly mortgage repayment was $1,382, higher than Non-Metro NSW's average of $1,330.
-Median weekly rent in the area was $330, compared to Non-Metro NSW's $300.
-Nationally, Macksville - Scotts Head's median monthly mortgage repayment was significantly lower at $1,863 and median weekly rent was substantially below the national figure of $375.
+Home ownership in Macksville - Scotts Head stood at 49.8%, with the rest being mortgaged (26.9%) or rented (23.4%).
+The median monthly mortgage repayment was $1,382, above Non-Metro NSW's average of $1,330.
+The median weekly rent figure was $330, compared to Non-Metro NSW's $300.
+Nationally, Macksville - Scotts Head's mortgage repayments were lower at $1,382 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing